-Really, I would have to say the biggest thing that I tried to do was belittle the situation.
-And what I mean by that is make a pitch.
+Really I would have to say the biggest thing that I tried to do was belittle the situation.
+What I mean by that is make a pitch.
 My job was to make a pitch and get a dude out, that’s it.
-It doesn’t matter if it’s spring training in Port St. Lucie or Tampa or it’s Game Seven of the World Series at Yankee Stadium, my job is still to execute a pitch and get a hitter out.
-And that worked for me, it took me a little while to figure that out but that worked for me.
+It doesn’t matter if it’s spring training in Port St. Lucie or Tampa or it’s Game Seven of the World Series at Yankee Stadium; my job is still to execute a pitch and get a hitter out.
+That worked for me.
+It took me a little while to figure that out but that worked for me.
 Being a max-effort pitcher there were times that I got a little bit out of control but for the most part I was able to stay composed to do my job and execute that pitch.

 MMO: So a lot of it was mental for you?
 Just to help you manage the situations?

 Mike: It’s all mental.
 I’ve always said, and I use this statement to this day, we were all starting pitchers.
 We could all start, at some point everyone was a starter.
 To be a good reliever, especially short relief, everybody can’t do that.
 Every starting pitcher can’t go to the bullpen and be good.
 It’s a select few that has the mindset and the mental toughness to go in and do that.
 You don’t have a chance to go in and ease your way into an outing.